Geneticscrol/.dotfiles/README.md

    2) DOwnload Neovim, Neofetch, Htop, Tmux, Fish etc using Homebrew

-# If you are having trouble, please visit https://youtube.com/devaslife
+## If you are having trouble, please visit https://youtube.com/devaslife most of my configurations are taken from him
-# most of my configurations are taken from him and my prompt and vscode theme is from https://www.youtube.com/c/TheDigitalLifeTech
+## prompt and vscode theme is from https://www.youtube.com/c/TheDigitalLifeTech

 ## Important Links:-
   ### Linux Setup